nljubesi/nljubesi.github.io/README.md

 [LiLaH: The linguistic landscape of hate speech on social media](http://imsypp.ijs.si) (Flemish-Slovene bilateral, 2019-2023)

 ## News
+- The [first free speech2text system for Croatian](https://huggingface.co/classla/wav2vec2-xls-r-parlaspeech-hr) (based on the XLS-R model) published, the dataset will be published early 2022
 - The [FRENK hate speech dataset in Croatian, English, Slovenian](http://hdl.handle.net/11356/1433) published and transformer models finetuned on the data (available under the [CLASSLA organization's HuggingFace repo](https://huggingface.co/classla))
 - I am co-organizing the [WNUT MultiLexNorm shared task on lexical normalization](http://noisy-text.github.io/2021/multi-lexnorm.html), which includes Croatian, Slovenian and Serbian
 - The BERTić model fine-tuned on the NER task has been added to [HuggingFace](https://huggingface.co/classla/bcms-bertic-ner)